Back to ¡°Memory Booster of Regional Anatomy¡±

 lymph nodes >

-From the aortic arch, the bilateral subclavian arteries and bilateral common carotid arteries branch off; those on the left are directly from the aortic arch, while those on the right are indirectly derived through the brachiocephalic trunk (Fig. 3-23).
+From the aortic arch, the bilateral subclavian arteries and bilateral common carotid arteries branch off.
+Since the heart is deviated to left side, the right side needs the brachiocephalic trunk before branching into the right common carotid artery and right subclavian artery (Fig. 3-23).
 The subclavian and common carotid arteries supply not only the neck, but also other regions.

 Fig. 3-25.
 Parts of subclavian artery.